AratiJadhao/ATM-Interface/README.md

 # ATM-Interface
+Creating a complete ATM interface involves multiple components, including user authentication, account management, transaction processing, and more.
-This is a basic console-based simulation and doesn't cover all the aspects of a real ATM system.
-It's intended to give you an idea of how you could structure the code.
+Here, I have provided a simplified example of an ATM interface in Java to give you an idea of how you can structure it.